-Mr Teo Chiang Long Mr Ho Ah Seng, William ("Mr William Ho") Mr Tan Chin Han, Adam ("Mr Adam Tan") Working experience and occupation(s) during the past 10 years Mr Teo Chiang Long has been an Executive Director of Singapura Finance Ltd since March 1981 and also holds directorships in various other companies in Singapore and Malaysia.
-Retired.
-Prior to retirement on 31 January 2008, Mr William Ho was an Executive Director of Singapura Finance Ltd. Mr Adam Tan started his career in Merrill Lynch before leaving to manage Plasticscommerce Pte Ltd in 2000.
-He is currently an Executive Director of Plasticscommerce Pte Ltd and Agrimax Pte Ltd and also holds directorships in several companies.
-Shareholding interest in the listed issuer and its subsidiaries Refe r to Directors' Statement on pages 4 ł to 6.
-Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries Father of CEO Mr Jamie Teo.
-Director of See Hoy Chan (1988) Pte Ltd and Teo Hang Sam Realty Sdn Bhd which are substantial shareholders and related corporations of the Company.
-None None Conflict of interest (including any competing business) None None None Undertaking (in the format set out in Appendix 7.7) under Rule 720(1) has been submitted to the listed issuer Yes Yes Yes Other principal commitments including directorships Past (for the last 5 years) Directorships SBS Realty Services (Private) Limited Ngee Ann Education Holdings Pte Ltd Ngee Ann Academy Pte Ltd Ngee Ann Institute of Higher Education Pte Ltd Present Directorships Singapura Finance Ltd Teo Soo Chuan (Private) Limited SBS Nominees Private Limited Teo Hang Sam Realty Sdn Bhd Past (for the last 5 years) None Present Director of Singapura Finance Ltd Past (for the last 5 years) Directorships Synergy ITC Pte Ltd Femto Pte Ltd Hahn Automation Asia Pte Ltd Directorships Singapura Finance Ltd Plasticscommerce Pte Ltd German Training Centre for Injection Moulding (Asia) Pte Ltd Rochdale Ventures Limited Agrimax Pte Ltd
+Mr Jamie Teo Miang Yeow ("Mr Jamie Teo") Mrs Yu-Foo Yee Shoon ("Mrs Yu-Foo") Mr Khoo Chi Siang Terence ("Mr Terence Khoo") Working experience and occupation(s) during the past 10 years Mr Jamie Teo has been an Executive Director of Singapura Finance Ltd since 8 November 2002 and CEO since 22 September 2007.
+He also holds directorships in various other companies in Singapore and Malaysia.
+Mrs Yu-Foo started her career with the National Trades Union Congress (NTUC).
+She was Deputy Secretary- General of NTUC, Senior Parliamentary Secretary for Ministry of Community Development and Sports, the first woman mayor in Singapore before she became Minister of State for Ministry of Community Development, Youth and Sports.
+She retired from politics in 2011 after 27 years of services.
+Mr Terence Khoo started his career in the Singapore Rugby and went on to various appointments within the private and public sector of the sports industry until 2005 when he started his diversified marketing company Enterprise Sports Group Pte Ltd where he is still the Managing Director.
+Shareholding interest in the listed issuer and its subsidiaries Refer to Directors' Statement on pages 47 to 49.
+Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries Son of Executive Chairman Mr Teo Chiang Long.
+Director of See Hoy Chan (1988) Pte Ltd and Teo Hang Sam Realty Sdn Bhd.
+See Hoy Chan (1988) Pte Ltd and Teo Hang Sam Realty Sdn Bhd are substantial shareholders and related corporations of the Company and Group.
+None None Conflict of interest (including any competing business) None None None Undertaking (in the format set out in Appendix 7.7) under Rule 720(1) has been submitted to the listed issuer Yes Yes Yes